Toddler Chores for Little Helpers:

 Picking the cherries from the garden tree

 Toddlers love to pick things in the garden - anything from fruit, to vegetables, to herbs, to weeds -- you just have to show them which ones they can pick, and which ones they can't.
-They also love watering - consider making them one of these DIY watering cans to help them avoid drowning your flowers.
+They also love watering - consider making them one of these DIY watering cans to help them avoid drowning your flowers, or get them a cute kid watering can [affiliate link] of their very own.

 Sweeping the balcony